foundry2D/foundry2d/README.md

+# Foundry2D

+Foundry is a real-time and all in one game engine.
+The goal is performance, ease of use and portability.

+- docs
-For animations have a look at https://youtu.be/JyJlqL9wR7g?t=370;
+- For building locally and engine developpement have a look at the Empty project repository.
-Image size is 2048 x 768
-Use this tutorial to setup a local test http://www.running-system.com/local-s3-object-storage-test-minio/